Boeny/react-koa2/README.md

-# react-json
+# react-koa2

+npm run build && npm start
-Just install node modules by typing "npm i", then type "npm start" and go to the localhost:3000
+then go to the localhost:3000